JohnEarnest/Octo/docs/FAQ.md

 --------------------------------------------------------------------------
 While in Octo's editor, pressing shift + enter will compile and run your program.
 While a program is running, you can press backtick (`` ` ``) to return to the editor.

-If you're really serious about removing mice from your life, you might be interested in Octo's [CLI Frontend](https://github.com/JohnEarnest/Octo#command-line-mode).
+If you're really serious about removing mice from your life, you might be interested in Octo's [CLI Frontend](https://github.com/JohnEarnest/Octo#command-line-mode), or [c-octo](https://github.com/JohnEarnest/c-octo).

 How do I see the bytes of my compiled program?